 Following the recommendation of the audit committee, we were appointed by the Board of Directors on 30 June 2021 to audit the financial statements for the year ending 31 December 2021 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 1 year.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is two years, covering the years ending 31 December 2021 to 31 December 2022.